 (Scroll to the bottom for photos of its construction and the amazing volunteers who made it happen!)

 What Is A Prayer Path?

 A Prayer Path is a walking prayer that leads us closer to God.
 Built in the shape of a labyrinth, the single path spirals in, and then out, from one center point.
+It has no dead ends; it is not possible to lose your way.
 Made entirely of stones, ours is a reminder that God is our rock, and the only one we should build our foundation upon.

 In order to root the project in the Catholic/Christian faith, a cross was installed as the focal point of the space.
 Handmade by parishioner Andy Nelson, it graces the space with its simplicity and beauty.

 Prayer Paths have a long history in the Catholic/Christian Church.
 Although they began appearing in Catholic Cathedrals as early as the 12th century, the oldest surviving Prayer Path is from the 13th century.
 Located in the Cathedral of Chartres in France, it was used by early Christians who were unable to make the actual pilgrimage to Jerusalem.

 Suggested Way To Walk The St. Matthew’s Prayer Path